This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 Housekeeping changes have been made to Operational Policy Manual document 14-02-08, Determining Insurable Earnings to ensure accessibility standards under the Accessibility for Ontarians with Disabilities Act, 2005 are met.
 All tables now include a name and caption.

-Below is the version in place and effective prior to June 28, 2022:
+Policy in place and effective prior to June 28, 2022:

-Below is a comparison document of the revised and prior version:
+Comparison document of the revised and prior version:

 - *